 There is a walkway, where you can venture out and get a good view of Devil’s Throat head on.
 Needless to say, you get wet, but on a humid day, it is refreshing.

-Day 2 of your Iguazu Falls itinerary: Argentina Side
+Day 2 of your Iguazu Falls itinerary: Argentina side

 The second day of this Iguazu Falls itinerary takes you to the Argentina side for a completely different but equally thrilling experience.
 On day 2, you’ll cross the border and check into your accommodation before getting up close and personal with the falls themselves.
 This side has extensive trail systems, intimate viewpoints and an unforgettable boat adventure.
 Prepare to get thoroughly soaked in the most exhilarating way possible.